-And if you want to get more granular with the data, you can analyze it even further by clicking on the link below the results to view the poll/survey details.
+And if you want to get more granular with the data, you can analyze it even further by clicking on the link below the results to view the poll/survey details on the web dashboard.
 Within the specific poll details, you have access to more information about the poll – such as the comments left, total number of votes, if any reminders were scheduled, close date, and more.

 Have poll/survey results you need to show to other members of the team?
 You can also choose to share any poll or survey results that you have authored to anyone on your team – including those that weren’t directly in the channel where the poll/survey was sent, so long that they’re still on your Slack team.
 To do this in Slack, you can initiate sharing to team members with

 /polly share and just select the poll or survey you’d wish to share, to the select channel or member.